binaryphile/sorta/README.md

     inthe: 2
     rain: 3

-An alternative way to assign different variable names to expanded keys is to use the `assigna` function:
+An alternative way to assign different variable names to imported keys is to use the `assigna` function:

     $ local names=( new_one new_two )